erhandler/Arctic-tidalflat-16S/README.md

-# R scripts for processing and analysis of 16S amplicon data, Biolog EcoPlate data, and corresponding environmental data
+# R scripts for processing and analysis of 16S amplicon sequences, Biolog EcoPlates, and environmental data
 This respository contails R scripts for sequence processing and analysis of 16S amplicon data, Biolog EcoPlate data, and corresponding environmental data from a High Arctic tidal flat.

 ## Manuscript_Script_Cleaned.Rmd